Why economic downturn should be no barrier to business transformation

 Don’t stand still

 Pressing ahead with a business transformation when times get tough will also “shine a spotlight on the long-term viability” of the company concerned.
-That’s the view of Ema Linaker, director of marketing in EMEA for Chinese software developer Laiye.
-Doing so, she argues, should enable “far-sighted leaders” to ensure that any change effort is sufficiently ambitious.
+That’s the view of Ema Linaker, MD of marcomms consultancy BIB Inc Ltd. Doing so, she argues, should enable “far-sighted leaders” to ensure that any change effort is sufficiently ambitious.

 Linaker worked as manager of corporate communications and public affairs at Google for five years, a period that coincided with the global financial crisis of 2007-08.
 She points out that the company continued to make substantial investments in R&D rather than dialling back as GDP growth in many regions ground to a halt.